 AI Framework for Simulating Clinical Decision Making

 This project aimed to develop a clinical AI that could "think like a doctor," in order to better assist clinicians and patients in challenging healthcare decisions.
-We've received a lot interest about releasing programming code associated with this paper: Bennett & Hauser (2013) "Artificial Intelligence Framework for Simulating Clinical Decision-Making: A Markov Decision Process Approach.”
+This research was originally associated with this paper: Bennett & Hauser (2013) "Artificial Intelligence Framework for Simulating Clinical Decision-Making: A Markov Decision Process Approach.”
 Artificial Intelligence in Medicine.
 57(1): 9-19.
-We may release a scaled-down open-source version of that code in the next 12 months or so (on this webpage), for academic and research use.
+We may release a scaled-down open-source version of that code for academic and research use.
 If you have questions, please email me.

 This project focused on utilizing and adapting RxNorm to develop smarter ways to collect patient medication history in real-world electronic health records.
 The main associated paper with this is Bennett (2012) “Utilizing RxNorm to support practical computing applications: Capturing medication history in live electronic health records.”
 Journal of Biomedical Informatics.
 45(4): 634-641.
 We released code for adapting and implementing RxNorm into any electronic health record.
 You can find it below: